What you are entitled to

 Eligibility: role suitability for programmes and courses

 The Staff Development programmes and courses are designed to meet the needs of the intended audience.
 You will find more detail on each course page.

 For example, courses suitable for managers are designed:

 to be pragmatic and enable managers to make sense of their role and gain immediate feedback by practising tools and techniques in work-based leadership tasks

 with a particular level of manager in mind − such as the size of their team, their responsibilities and the balance of strategic and operational tasks they are required to do

 As a result, participants need to be in a management position to attend a course suitable for managers.

 Any course for managers is designed for staff who are currently in managerial roles.
 We cannot make exceptions to the audience criteria.

 Services across the University to support your development

-In addition to the support available through the Workforce Development team, there are various services across the University to support your development.
+In addition to the support available through the Workforce Development team, there are various additional services across the University which can help support your development.